 Awareness is the first step in changing.
 So, let’s start by revealing what needs to change immediately.
 I say immediately because continuing to operate in this way will absolutely lead to failure.
 You must allow your strategies to evolve...

-I know that marketing management is a big task.
-Many entrepreneurs are already doing too much in their businesses, often pulling them away from other very important aspects of running their business.
-Also, most entrepreneurs tell me that marketing is a burden for them.
+Today, I'll share some information about how to know when you should hire a marketing manager.
+Marketing management is a big task.
+Many entrepreneurs are already pulled too thin, therefore neglecting important aspects of running their businesses.
+I'm often told marketing is a burden.
 When this is the case, marketing becomes inconsistent at best and non-existent at worst.
-This can be detrimental to small businesses and organizations because communicating consistently is crucial in an already crowded marketplace...
+This is detrimental to small businesses and organizations because consistent communication is crucial in an already over-crowded marketplace...